 The primary solution to a loose connection is securing it properly.
 To secure the inlet and outlet connection, you need to take a regular wrench and tighten the water line.

-If the pipeline of the hot water outlet and cold water inlet has been damaged, you must replace it with the new one.
+If the pipeline of the hot water outlet and cold water inlet has been damaged, you must replace it with a new one.

 For replacing the flex pipes, you can use a high-quality garden hosepipe, and for the copper pipes, it’s necessary to call professionals.